MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

 \subsection{Electrical and control systems}

-The system configuration of MOFU is shown in Fig.~\ref{fig:systemdiagram}.
-MOFU operates with three direct-drive motors (KM-1S-M4021TS, Keigan Inc.), which are controlled via feedback by motor drivers according to the position commands provided by a controller (Raspberry Pi Zero 2 W, Raspberry Pi Ltd).
+The system configuration of MOFU is illustrated in Fig.~\ref{fig:systemdiagram}.
+MOFU is powered by three direct-drive motors (KM-1S-M4021TS, Keigan Inc.), which are controlled via feedback by motor drivers according to position commands provided by a controller (Raspberry Pi Zero 2 W, Raspberry Pi Ltd).
 The PID control gains were set to $K_p = 5.0 , K_i = 10.0 , K_d = 0$.
 Power for both the motor drivers and the controller is supplied by a lithium-ion battery (SMARTCOBY Pro SLIM, CIO Co., Ltd.) that provides a shared 5 V supply.
+As mentioned earlier, an infrared reflective distance sensor is installed on the top surface of MOFU, although it was not used in the experiments reported in this study.
+This sensor provides a binary signal indicating whether the top surface is in contact, which the controller can use to trigger motions or other interactions.

-Although not used in the experiments reported in this study, an infrared reflective distance sensor is installed on the top surface of MOFU.
-This sensor provides a binary signal corresponding to the contact state of the top surface, which can be transmitted to the controller and used as a trigger for motion or other interactions.
+MOFU can also detect collisions and perform responsive actions to contact with humans or walls by utilizing the wheel torque sensor and setting an appropriate threshold ($0.08$\si{\newton\meter}).